Get 80% off your plan for your first 3 months*

 Challenges of going paperless

 Initial setup takes time and investment.
-You'll need to scan existing documents, set up new software, and train your team.
-This upfront effort pays off over time.
+You need to scan existing documents, choose and configure new software, and train your team on digital workflows.
+For businesses with years of paper records, the digitization process alone can take several weeks.
+This upfront effort pays off over time, but you should budget for it.

 Not all documents can go digital.
-Certain legal contracts, government forms, or industry regulations may still require paper copies, as specific use cases under Canadian law requires a secure e-signature for documents used as evidence, those made under oath, or original documents.
+Certain legal contracts, government forms, or industry regulations may still require paper copies.
+Under Canadian law, specific use cases require a secure e-signature for documents used as evidence, those made under oath, or original documents.
 Check your compliance requirements before eliminating paper entirely.

 Technology requirements matter.
 You'll need reliable internet, secure cloud storage, and devices that can access your documents remotely.
-Budget for these if you don't have them already.
+If your current infrastructure doesn't support these needs, budget for upgrades before you begin the transition.

 How to transition to a paperless office

 Going paperless doesn't happen overnight.
 You can take it slowly, focusing on one department or process at a time, or make a faster shift across your whole business.
-Either way, these steps will help you get started.
+These 10 steps will help you get started.

 1. Find out what you print now